edulinq/quizgen/README.md

 Tables need to have two newlines after them.

 Table seps must be between two rows (normal or header doesn't matter).

+List items will be trimmed.

+Table cells will be trimmed.

+Use two newline if you want to guarentee things are in different blocks.
+(For just text one will work fine, but with tables and code it gets more complex.)